Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 ## Additional components and further reading

-Additionally to these three main solutions, more comonents are being used in the OSPSuiteas mentioned above.
+Additionally to these three main solutions, more components are being used in the OSPSuite as mentioned above.

 You can read more about the [OSPSuite.SimModel](https://github.com/Open-Systems-Pharmacology/OSPSuite.SimModel) ( that as mentioned above reads the model description in its XML format, creates a differential equations system from it and solves it), and specifically about how to find memory leaks in it here: